lastzero/liquidbytes-blog/content/opensource/index.md

 ##### <a href="https://github.com/symlex/input-validation" target="_blank" rel="noopener">InputValidation: A secure whitelist validation layer for input data of any origin</a>

-This library provides whitelist validation (&#8220;accept known good&#8221;) that is perfectly suited for building secure REST services.
+Provides whitelist validation (&#8220;accept known good&#8221;) that is perfectly suited for building secure REST services.
 It uses programming language independent validation rules (plain array) that can be reused for additional client-side validation (JavaScript) or passed to template rendering engines such as Twig.
 By design, it is compatible with any framework and input source (HTML, REST, RPC, &#8230;).

 ## Contributions